Reddit API Authentication with Java/Spring

 How to learn AWS

 Amazon Web Services (AWS) is the most popular Cloud solution out there.
 More and more companies are using it every day.
 It makes development easier, safer, cheaper and better.
 Since it is becoming an expectation for backend developers to be familiar with AWS (or other Cloud solutions) I compiled here some of the best resources and ideas for learning it.
-Continue reading “How to learn AWS”
+What does it mean to learn AWS?
+Before learning AWS, it is worth thinking what you want to get out of that learning.
+Are you more interested in designing solutions or actually working with some of the cloud services provided?
+AWS recognizes three key ways of learning AWS: ...

 Should you let your developers work from home?

 It seems that everyone wants to work remotely these days.
 Why wouldn’t they?
 There are some obvious benefits, such as reduced commute and working from the comfort of your own home.
 What is the impact on the team though?
 In this blog post, I focus on the impact on the team rather than individual benefits.
-Continue reading “Should you let your developers work from home?”
+Working from home – developers’ perspective It is no secret that developers really enjoy working remotely.
+The key reasons seem to be: ...

 Single Responsibility Principle - do you know the real one?